PRIVACY AWARENESS TRAINING

 Professor Solove has designed a short training module (~15 minutes) about Privacy by Design to provide clear and concrete guidance about how to design for privacy.
-Professor Solove uses his well-known taxonomy of privacy to explain how to identify the various privacy issues that might arise with new products or services.
+Professor Solove uses his well-known and widely-used taxonomy of privacy to explain how to identify the various privacy issues that might arise with new products or services.

-This course will be helpful to engineers and designers of programs, software, websites, and other products or services that could implicate privacy.
+This privacy awareness training course will be helpful to engineers and designers of programs, software, websites, and other products or services that could implicate privacy.
 The course is also useful for the entire privacy compliance team.
 The course provides a roadmap and framework to help people spot privacy issues and understand their implications.